 Communication is essential.
+Many issues can be solved with effective communication.
 Please communicate with me before class, after class, during office hours, and via email.

 Your Textbook

 Please review your textbook and complete reading assignments PRIOR to our discussion of that section in class.
 This provides a framework in your brain for our discussions.